 India’s Mars orbiter completes six years at the red planet, but where is the science?

-Hailed as India’s most successful space mission, Mangalyaan has a huge vacuum of science results.
+Hailed as India’s most successful space mission, Mangalyaan has an ugly vacuum of science results.

 September 24, 2020, marks six years since ISRO’s Mangalyaan spacecraft entered Mars orbit, making India the first Asian country to do so.
 What is even more impressive is that Mangalyaan was the country’s first interplanetary mission.
 Combined with the cost effectiveness for which it is lauded, Mangalyaan is often hailed as India’s most successful space mission.
 But is it?